Leonardo14406/OCS/README.md

 Both the client and server share a **PostgreSQL** database schema (managed via Prisma) hosted on Supabase.

+### Hosted services

+- Agent server (AI + WebSocket backend) is hosted on Render at: https://ocs-1-qyd9.onrender.com
+- WhatsApp server / worker is hosted on Render at: https://ocs-d8mm.onrender.com

 ---

 ## Key Features